refaktor/rye/INTRO_2.md

 ## _Do_ those blocks again

-We used an list above and called it a block.
+We used a list above and called it a block.
 As python lists, rye blocks can hold different types of values, any types of values:

 ```python
 some_list = [ "Jim", "Jane", 33, 12.5 ]